ethanzhanghello/flare-ai-rag-1/README.md

 ## 💡 Next Steps

 Design and implement a knowledge ingestion pipeline, with a demonstration interface showing practical applications for developers and users.
-All code uses the TEE Setup which can be found in the [flare-ai-defai](https://github.com/flare-foundation/flare-ai-defai) repository.

 _N.B._ Other vector databases can be used, provided they run within the same Docker container as the RAG system, since the deployment will occur in a TEE.